Mr. Goalie Glenn Hall

 Awards and Honors

-Hall won the Vezina Trophy three times (awarded to the goaltender on the team, allowing the fewest goals against).
-He was voted the First Team All-Star goaltender a record seven times.
-He won the Calder Memorial Trophy as the league’s best rookie.
+Hall won the Vezina Trophy three times (awarded to the goaltender on the team who allowed the fewest goals against).
+He was voted the First-Team All-Star goaltender a record seven times.
+He also won the Calder Memorial Trophy as the league’s best rookie.

 Known as “Mr. Goalie,” he was also instrumental in developing and popularizing the butterfly style of goalkeeping.